What do I need to do/know if I am selling, buying or renting property in Selkirk?

 - If a utility invoice remains overdue, a letter is sent to the owner advising that unless the account is paid by a prescribed date, the account will be transferred to the owner’s property taxes (generally sent out in November).

-- The Utility Clerk will not negotiate payment extensions or alternative payment arrangements with tenants.
+- The City will not negotiate payment extensions or alternative payment arrangements with tenants.
 Tenants are responsible for obtaining the owner’s consent for alternate payment arrangements.

 What can owners do to protect themselves against unpaid tenant invoices?

 - Ensure that our Utility Clerk is aware of all properties belonging to you where a landlord/tenant relationship exists.
-We will provide you with important information which may save you money.
+You can request to receive copies of your tenant’s utility bills to ensure they are being paid.

-- Contact our Utility Clerk periodically to learn about the status of your tenant(s) accounts.
+- Contact our CitizenSupport periodically to learn about the status of your tenant(s) accounts.

 How do I know if I’ve received an estimated invoice?